DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 10 years ago he fell into Demon's graveyard.
 And there, inside the black pyramid, Kai saw demons and that's why.

 "Again this story?
-We heard with Ashlan around 20 times by now"
+We heard it with Ashlan around 20 times by now."

 "That's just your imagination, falling into graveyard and then escaping it?
 That's a den of demons, after all"

 It is as Ashlan says, Kai too thinks that it is miracle that he was able to survive.
 He was attacked by countless demons and lost his consciousness.
 And after he woke up, he already was outside of graveyard.
-But there is no proof to support his claims
+But there is no proof to support his claims.

-...Still, the sense of dread from these demons
+_Still, the sense of dread from these demons._

-...It cannot be just his delusion.
+_It cannot be just his delusion._

 There is no way it was a dream.
 The horror he felt from these demons.
 Even if people around him disagrees, a scenario, where demons tear apart seal and escape, is _possible_, or so Kai feels.
 Therefore they must be ready for demons counter attack.
 And so Kai, more than anyone else, diligently trained for past 10 years.
 Not sparing a moment for break from his training, even during meals or baths Kai would continue with image training in his head.
-And even his superiors are amazed by "Training maniac" Kai.
+And even his superiors were amazed by "Training maniac" Kai.

 "At that time, Kai should've been around 7 or 8 years old.
 There is just single entrance to graveyard.
 For Kai to enter and fall into graveyard, with no soldier that standing guard to notice him would be strange, right?"